hyperion-project/hyperion.docs/docs/en/user/Installation.md

 ```

 ## macOS
-Currently just a zip file with the binarys.
+Currently just a zip file with the binaries.

 ### Fedora
 For Fedora we provide a .rpm file.
 A one click installation package that does the job for you. \